Stuycs-K/project03-final-10-jobind/PROPOSAL.md

 Each player turn will represent a year of running their country.
 Play will be divided into phases, each dedicated to controlling certain aspects of the nation, such as the economy, alliances with others, and war.
-The gameplay will consist of typing into the prompt and looking at numbers in charts.
+The gameplay will consist of typing into the prompt and looking at numbers in charts, and at rudimentary maps of battlefields.

 # Technical Details:

-Each country will be run with forking processes, with pipes acting as communication between the different nations.
+Each player country will be a client, connecting to the server, which runs the AIs.
-Files will be used to store regional data, and semaphores will be used to limit troop presence during conflicts.
+Files will be used to store regional data and troop movements.

 # Intended pacing: